 - Who is its target audience

-To really experience the content pruning benefits we outlined, you need to perform what’s known as a content audit.
-At this stage, you’ll be assessing the performance of the content you laid out in your inventory in a variety of ways.
+To really experience the benefits of the content pruning we’ve outlined, you need to perform a content audit.
+At this stage, you’ll assess the performance of the content you outlined in your inventory in several ways.

 When auditing your content, you should score: